What does a CASA Volunteer do?

 - Must complete mandatory court observation

-- Must commit to serve for at least 18 months (preferred - until case closure)
+- Must commit to serve for at least 1 year (preferred - until case closure)

 - Complete 12 hours of continuing education each year